Computer graphics: 2000s

 Computer graphics used in films and video games gradually began to be realistic to the point of entering the uncanny valley.
 CGI movies proliferated, with traditional animated cartoon films like Ice Age and Madagascar as well as numerous Pixar offerings like Finding Nemo dominating the box office in this field.
-The Final Fantasy: The Spirits Within, released in 2001, was the first fully computer-generated feature film to use photorealistic CGI characters and be fully made with motion capture.
+Final Fantasy: The Spirits Within, released in 2001, was the first fully computer-generated feature film to use photorealistic CGI characters and be fully made with motion capture.
 The film was not a box-office success, however.
 Some commentators have suggested this may be partly because the lead CGI characters had facial features which fell into the "uncanny valley".
 (Note: The uncanny valley is a hypothesis in the field of robotics and 3D computer animation, which holds that when human replicas look and act almost, but not perfectly, like actual human beings, it causes a response of revulsion among human observers.
 The concept "valley" refers to the dip in a graph of the comfort level of humans as a function of a robot's human likeness.)
 Other animated films like The Polar Express drew attention at this time as well.
 Star Wars also resurfaced with its prequel trilogy and the effects continued to set a bar for CGI in film.

 In videogames, the Sony PlayStation 2 and 3, the Microsoft Xbox line of consoles, and offerings from Nintendo such as the GameCube maintained a large following, as did the Windows PC.
 Marquee CGI-heavy titles like the series of Grand Theft Auto, Assassin's Creed, Final Fantasy, BioShock, Kingdom Hearts, Mirror's Edge and dozens of others continued to approach photorealism, grow the video game industry and impress, until that industry's revenues became comparable to those of movies.
 Microsoft made a decision to expose DirectX more easily to the independent developer world with the XNA program, but it was not a success.
 DirectX itself remained a commercial success, however.
 OpenGL continued to mature as well, and it and DirectX improved greatly; the second-generation shader languages HLSL and GLSL began to be popular in this decade.